Music Braille

 6. Improved music engraving (music setting) practice:

 We have developed good practice guidelines for engravers/setters (using the music notation software MuseScore, Sibelius and others).
 These have been trialled with engraving services and publishers and greatly improve the accessibility of the digital score content they create at source.
 This enables more effective conversion into accessible formats including music braille.
-Download our Guidance for Engravers (using music notation tools to create accessible master scores).zip (FINAL 30.03.2023)
+Download our Guidance for Engravers (using music notation tools to create accessible master scores).zip (Updated 23.10.2023)

 7. Established a Music Braille Production Network: